Germany’s shining star of biathlon

-Born in Garmisch-Partenkirchen on 22 August 1993, at just 1.62m Dahlmeier is petite but blessed with exceptional stamina.
-She took up the sport when she was only seven, dividing her time between it and Alpine skiing over the next two years before deciding to devote herself exclusively to biathlon.
+Born in Garmisch-Partenkirchen on 22 August 1993, Dahlmeier is petite at just 1.62m but blessed with exceptional stamina.
+She took up biathlon when she was only seven, dividing her time between that sport and Alpine skiing over the next two years before deciding to devote herself exclusively to biathlon.

 She scored several notable wins in her teenage years, not least at the European Youth Olympic Winter Festival in Liberec (CZE) in 2011, where she won gold in all three races (10km individual, 6km sprint and the mixed relay).
 That year also saw her complete her school studies and join the national customs service club, which allowed her to focus entirely on biathlon.

 The German was 19 when she made her IBU World Cup debut in the 2012/13 season.
-That same winter, she won three medals at the Junior World Championships in Obertilliach (AUT) in the individual, sprint, and relay events.
-She went on to gain selection to the national team for Sochi 2014, her first taste of the Olympics.
+That same winter, she won three medals at the Junior World Championships in Obertilliach (AUT) in the individual, sprint and relay events.
+She went on to gain selection to the national team for Sochi 2014, her first taste of the Olympic Games.
 Enjoying what she described as a “brilliant” experience, Dahlmeier recorded a best performance of 13th in the individual.

-A keen hiker and climber (hobbies that help bring balance to her life, with climbing also aiding the concentration she needs for shooting), Dahlmeier very quickly followed in the tracks of her compatriot Magdalena Neuner, the winner of two Olympic gold medals and 12 world championship golds, who retired aged 25 in 2012.
+A keen hiker and climber (hobbies that help bring balance to her life, with climbing also aiding the concentration she needs for shooting), Dahlmeier very quickly followed in the tracks of her compatriot Magdalena Neuner, the winner of two Olympic gold medals and 12 World Championship golds, who retired aged 25 in 2012.